Skip to main content

 Center for Religion, Spirituality, and Social Justice (CRSSJ) Open House

-Stop by the Center for Religion, Spirituality, and Social Justice to take a tour of the space.
-See the Muslim and Hindu Prayer and cultural rooms, meditation spaces, lending library, food pantry, student lounges and more.
-Enjoy a beverage and snack in our comfy chairs while meeting the CRSSJ staff and fellow alumni.
+Stop by the Center for Religion, Spirituality, and Social Justice to tour the space.
+See the Muslim and Hindu Prayer and cultural rooms, meditation spaces, lending library, food pantry, student lounges, and more.
+Enjoy a beverage and snack in our comfy chairs while meeting CRSSJ staff and fellow alumni.

 Tours and Open Houses